 Tourism in SJC

-Tourism is St. Johns County's economic engine.
+Tourism is one of St. Johns County's primary economic engines.

 Visitors are spending approximately $2.4 billion in St. Johns County annually.

 Revenue generated by visitors help financially support programs and attractions which are enjoyed by residents and visitors alike.